-ONS maintains a list of candidate special events in the Special Events Calendar and keeps all events under review in line with the ONS's Special Events policy.
-As explained in ONS's Special Events policy, it is not possible to separate the effects of special events from other changes in the series.
+We maintain a list of candidate special events in the Special Events Calendar and keeps all events under review in line with the Our Special Events policy.
+As explained in Our Special Events policy, it is not possible to separate the effects of special events from other changes in the series.